Car Lover Itinerary

 Walk across the bridge to reach Grand Prix Greats.
 Motor racing was born soon after the invention of the motor car and here you can follow the story from Edwardian pioneers through to 21st century F1 cars.

-See trophies, photographs and unique memorabilia from the titans of the track, including race suits worn by Graham Hill, Lewis Hamilton, David Coulthard and Kimi Räikkönen as well as a display of helmets including those worn by seven F1 world champions.
+Discover trophies, photographs and unique memorabilia from racing legends, featuring race suits worn by Graham Hill, Lewis Hamilton, David Coulthard and Kimi Räikkönen.
+Also on display are helmets including those worn by seven F1 world champions.

 The Motorcycle Story

-Continue onward and upward to embark on a journey through motorcycling history.
+Continue onward to embark on a journey through motorcycling history.

-See some of the earliest examples of motorcycles and follow the story of their development, including the role they played during the two World Wars, the rise of leisure motorcycles in the 50s, and the pursuit of speed and power in competitive racing.
+See some of the earliest examples of motorcycles and follow the story of their development including the role they played during both World Wars, the rise of leisure motorcycles in the 50s and the pursuit of speed and power in competitive racing.

 See clothing and trophies from sporting greats and take a look at the Motorcycle Icons Wall of Fame, featuring top riders voted for by the public.